 - Tax planning

-The process of creating an estate planning often includes inventorying your assets, making a will and/or establishing a trust, preparing a durable power of attorney and other advanced directives.
-Also addressed are ways to minimizing taxes on your estate, naming a guardian to care for your children and your children’s assets, identifying your charitable inclinations, preserving your assets against catastrophic illnesses, establishing who and how you will be cared for and for the management of your assets in case you are disabled by an incapacitating illness or accident, designating your preferences concerning life support and the designation of a person or persons to make health care decisions for you in the event you are unable to make them for yourself.
+The process of creating an estate plan often includes inventorying your assets, making a will and/or establishing a trust, preparing a durable power of attorney and other advanced directives.
+Also addressed are ways to minimize taxes on your estate, name a guardian to care for your children and your children’s assets, identify your charitable inclinations, preserve your assets against catastrophic illnesses, establish who and how you will be cared for and for the management of your assets in case you are disabled by an incapacitating illness or accident, designate your preferences concerning life support, and designate a person or persons to make health care decisions for you in the event that you are unable to make them for yourself.

-Estate plans can help ensure that your assets are distributed to the beneficiaries you have chosen and they can save your heirs time and money.
+Don’t let the state of Florida decide where your wealth and property will go after you die.
+Estate plans can help ensure your wishes are followed and that your assets are distributed to the beneficiaries you have chosen and they can save your heirs time and money.

-If you considering establishing an estate plan and have questions or concerns regarding the will, trusts and estates, contact the experienced Probate, Wills & Trust Attorneys at , the South Florida-based law firm today at (954) 791-0477.
+We assist clients throughout South Florida including St. Lucie, Martin, Palm Beach, Broward, and Miami-Dade-Counties.
+If you considering establishing an estate plan, updating an estate plan, or have questions or concerns regarding the will, trusts and estates, contact the experienced Probate, Wills & Trust Attorneys today at (954) 791-0477.